msqr/coding101/text-quest/README-G5.md

 Notice how the last elements's `Next` links to **nothing**: that signals the end of the list.
 These squares in the diagram are the **list elements** and you can think of these very much like little boxes that hold the actual item you want along with the directions to the next box.

+> :point_up: Pay close attention to the terms **item** and **element** in this context.
+Remember
+> that _item_ is the actual thing you want to have a list of, for example strings like "a", "b", and
+> "c" or numbers like 1, 2, and 3.
+Then remember that _element_ is the _container_ for an _item_,
+> that includes a _link to the next element in the list_.
+So even though **conceptually** we
+> want a list of _items_, in a linked list **implementation** we have a list of _elements_.

 In Java a linked list element class might look like this:

 ```java
 /**